This chapter was reviewed for currency and updated by its author in August 2020.

 Figures 1 and 2.
 Chorioretinal lacunae in two girls with Aicardi syndrome.
 (Courtesy of Bart Leroy, MD).

-The three cardinal features, agenesis of the corpus callosum, chorioretinal lacunae, and infantile spasms, describe the majority of the cases; however, major and supporting features were defined in 1999 to include those without the complete classic triad.6 Aicardi syndrome remains a clinical diagnosis defined by all three of the classic triad or > 2 of the classic triad plus ≥ 2 of the major or supporting features.
+The 3 cardinal features of agenesis of the corpus callosum, chorioretinal lacunae, and infantile spasms describe the majority of the cases; however, major and supporting features were defined in 1999 to include those without the complete classic triad.6 Aicardi syndrome remains a clinical diagnosis defined by all 3 of the classic triad or > 2 of the classic triad plus ≥ 2 of the major or supporting features.
 Chorioretinal lacunae, cortical malformations, and periventricular heterotopias are features present in almost all cases.1

 - Infantile spasms